publiccodenet/about/activities/finance-management/bookkeeping.md

 # Bookkeeping

 [GetMonkeys](https://getmonkeys.io/) is our service provider.
 They process and book all the payments every second Wednesday of the month.
 Any corrections can be mailed to the bookkeeper and are processed the next day.
-GetMonkeys is also responsible for producing our annual financial reports and can be asked for other financial services based on our needs.
+GetMonkeys is also responsible for producing our annual financial reports and can be asked for other financial services as needed.

 ## Exact